DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/tutorials/3d-object-finder/3d-object-finder.rst

 |

-The operator can use this function in the Model Parameters node to enhance the quality of the point cloud by editing the Feature Detail and Downsample Strength.
-By clicking the Update Model button, the operator can update the editing information.
+You can use this function in the Model Parameters node to enhance the quality of the point cloud by editing the Feature Detail and Downsample Strength.
+By clicking the Update Model button, you can update the editing information.

 .. image:: Images/12.png
     :align: center